 Tip: Create a Clean Trip Kit, including hand sanitizer, soap, gloves, masks, and toilet paper.
 While some businesses and destinations may supply these for visitors, it’s not guaranteed.

-BC’s tourism businesses are eager to welcome you back this summer and many communities rely on your support.
+BC’s tourism businesses are eager to welcome you back this fall and many communities rely on your support.
 Thank you!

 Tip: Speak with local Visitor Centre staff to learn more about how to support local businesses.

 Practise physical distancing and frequent handwashing hygiene to help prevent the spread of COVID-19, and wear a mask if you cannot keep a safe distance from people outside your travel group for an extended period of time.

 Tip: Speak to the tourism businesses you are visiting about the steps they are taking to keep you and their staff safe.
 Business are required to post their COVID-19 health and safety protocols at their workplace for staff and visitors to see.

 When exploring BC’s outdoors, always leave it in a better state than when you arrived.
 Respect local wildlife.
 Minimize the impact of campfires and check BC Wildfire Service for fire bans and fire safety tips.
 Pack out what you pack in, and dispose of waste properly.
 These are just some of key principles of Leave No Trace, a set of seven guidelines for enjoying the outdoors responsibly while minimizing your impact on the landscape.